DawidWolinski/e-commerce-api/README.md

 **Sorting**

-The query results can also be sorted by providing a "sorting" parameter with a value indicating the attribute to sort by and the sorting order.
+The query results can also be sorted by providing a "sorting" parameter with a value indicating the attribute to sort by and the sorting order (attribute-order).

 For example, to list products from newest to oldest, the request would be: https://api-online-shopping.herokuapp.com/products?sorting=date-desc